MadBomber/simple_flow/docs/core-concepts/middleware.md

 # Usage
 pipeline = SimpleFlow::Pipeline.new do
-  use CachingMiddleware, cache: Redis.new, ttl: 1800
+  use_middleware CachingMiddleware, cache: Redis.new, ttl: 1800

   step ->(result) {
     # Expensive operation that will be cached